UCL/tus-rec-challenge/policies.md

 All community leaders are required to uphold the privacy and security of the reporter of any incident.

-*This above Code of Conduct has been adapted from the policy available [here](https://github.com/just-the-docs/just-the-docs/blob/main/CODE_OF_CONDUCT.md) for Just the Docs.*
+*This above Code of Conduct has been adapted from the policy available <a href="https://github.com/just-the-docs/just-the-docs/blob/main/CODE_OF_CONDUCT.md" target="_blank">here</a> for Just the Docs.*